Skip to Content Skip to Navigation

-Jackie Calderone Career Summary Jackie Calderone, Director of Calderone Arts, has played many roles throughout her arts career including: presenter, funder, booking agent, fundraiser, evaluator, panelist, board member, educator, and artist.
+Jackie Calderone, Director of Calderone Arts, has experienced many roles throughout her arts career including: presenter, funder, booking agent, fundraiser,evaluator, panelist, board member, educator, and artist.
 Calderone pulls from these diverse experiences to help organizations and individuals uncover a greater capacity to create, connect, and deepen relationships with their changing communities.

 In 1998 Calderone was invited to become CAPA’s first Director of Education and in 1999 created the CAPACITY program, expanding on the model of Calderone’s innovative work with the nationally acclaimed Short Stop Teen Center.
 In October 2001 the CAPACITY Studios were opened in an economically challenged area of the near east side of Columbus.
 For six years this tiny complex was an explosion of creativity and home to CAPACITY’s gallery, workshops, offices and a beautiful youth-created garden/art space.
 CAPACITY touched thousands of teens in Central Ohio and received coast-to-coast acclaim through several national projects and commissions.